ramSeraph/topo_map_processor/README.md

 This workflow ensures that your tile set is updated efficiently, without having to re-process the entire map collection.

+## Alternate Tools

+For a more saner/cleaner version of doing the georeferencing/tiling/retiling without using GDAL check out [wladich/map-tiler](https://github.com/wladich/map-tiler)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.